SiddiqMohammed/hand-gestures-rc-car/README.md

 # hand-gestures-rc-car
+The project is also known as "MAGIC", which stands for "Motion Activated and Gesture Initiated control"

 This project was built upon the hand gesture code written by Sadaival [https://github.com/Sadaival/Hand-Gestures] Libraries used in the project - openCV, & Serial